caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

     use.UsageOutputNames(visualization='weighted_diversity_scatterplot'))
 :::

 :::{exercise} Interpreting ordination plots.
-When plotting PCoA axes 1 and 2 and coloring by SampleType, is the HEC more similar to the food compost or HE sample?
+When plotting PCoA axes 1 and 2 and coloring by SampleType, is the HEC more similar to the food compost or HE samples?

 What sample type is the Microbe Mix most similar to?
 The inside of the toilet pre-use?